Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/audio/dfft.md

     <a href="#fnref-odd_n" class="footnote-backref">↩</a>

 9. The classical windowing functions include Hann, Hamming, and Blackman.
 They differ in their sidelobe levels and in the broadening of the main lobe (in the Fourier domain).
 A modern and flexible window function that is close to optimal for most applications is the Kaiser window—a good approximation to the optimal prolate spheroid window, which concentrates the most energy into the main lobe.
-The Kaiser window can be tuned to suit the particular application, as illustrated in the main text, by adjusting the parameter <span class="math inline">$\\\\beta$</span>.
+The Kaiser window can be tuned to suit the particular application, as illustrated in the main text, by adjusting the parameter <span class="math inline"><span class="math inline">$\\\\\\\\beta$</span></span>.

     <a href="#fnref-choosing_a_window" class="footnote-backref">↩</a>